-A personal injury is any type of physical or emotional injury to the person.
-Personal injuries can be temporary or permanent in nature.
-Personal injuries can result in death.
+A personal injury is any type of physical and/or emotional injury to a person.
+They can be temporary or permanent in nature, or even result in death.

 Personal injuries can result from a motor vehicle accident.
 Motor vehicle accidents include those accidents and injuries resulting from an automobile accident, a motorcycle accident, a motor scooter accident, a truck accident, a bus accident, a train accident, a boat accident, a personal watercraft accident, a snowmobile accident, an all terrain vehicle accident, and even a golf cart accident.

 Personal injuries can also result from a defective product.
 This area of the law is known as products liability.
 Types of products that have resulted in product liability recoveries are too numerous to list in full, but include defective motor vehicles, defective firearms, defective baby furniture, flammable baby clothing, defective medical equipment, defective medications, defective power tools, defective lawn equipment, and defective sports equipment.

 Personal injuries can result from nursing home negligence or the negligence of assisted living facilities.

 Personal injury claims can also be the result of falls which occur on property owned by businesses or other persons.
 The liability of the owner of the property is not automatic, however.
 It must be shown that the landowner was negligent and that the negligence caused the fall.
 For example, if you fall in a restaurant and can prove that the material on the floor that caused the fall was the result of something done by an employee or that it was on the floor for such a long period of time that it should have been recognized and removed, the restaurant may be responsible for your injuries.
 Similarly, if a landowner knows that there is an unreasonably dangerous condition on his or her property that is not observable to guests, injuries caused by the defect may also be compensable.